 What you experience as bright, beautiful bursts of color in the sky after a long day of BBQ'ing, your dog experiences as SOUND THE ALARM, WE'RE UNDER ATTACK!
 EVERYBODY FOLLOW MY LEAD!
-Think about it: our job is to sense danger and alert you to it at the earliest moment.
-We don't let a UPS package get delivered without announcing the potential risk, so we certainly can't be expected to let bombs burst in air while sitting idly by.
-Most of the time we're alone in an empty house on the Fourth of July while explosions are happening overhead, our humans outside on the front lines.
-It's the stuff of dog nightmares, I tell you.
-Gives me the shakes just thinking about it.
+Think about it: your dog's job is to sense danger and alert you to it at the earliest moment.
+He doesn't let a UPS package get delivered without announcing the potential risk, so he certainly can't be expected to let bombs burst in the air while sitting idly by.
+Most of the time, pups are alone in an empty house on the Fourth of July while explosions are happening overhead and humans are nowhere in sight.
+For your pup, this human celebration is the stuff of nightmares.

-My buddies and I have come up with a few tips that will allow you to enjoy the festivities and prevent us from hiding under the coffee table shaking, or rocking in the corner with strained barking chords:
+To enjoy the festivities while simultaneously preventing your dog from hiding under the coffee table shaking, or rocking in the corner with strained barking chords, follow these guidelines:

-Give us a workout Take us out for some high-energy activities earlier in the day (chasing Uncle Bill through the yard with water balloons counts.)
-Get us good and tired before nightfall, then...
+Take your dog out for some high-energy activities earlier in the day (chasing Uncle Bill through the yard with water balloons counts.)
+Get him good and tired before nightfall, then...

-...find our happy place Remember those forts you built as a kid, filled with your favorite things?
+Remember those forts you built as a kid, filled with your favorite things?
 Time to employ those skills, humans.
-Find a small, enclosed area like a crate or empty basement closet, and fill it with our favorite toys, snacks and something soft to sleep on.
-Make sure it's cool and well-ventilated, since hot, stuffy air makes us feel panicky.
+Find a small, enclosed area like a crate or empty basement closet, and fill it with your dog's favorite toys, snacks and something soft to sleep on.
+Make sure it's cool and well-ventilated since hot, stuffy air makes pups feel panicky.

-Dress us for success Some of my buddies swear by special vests that provide constant, comforting pressure, which pretty much feels like an endless hug and soothes the anxiety and fear during the big booms outside.
+Some pet parents swear by special vests that provide constant, comforting pressure, which pretty much feels like an endless hug and soothes the anxiety and fear during the big booms outside.
 (And yes, they also work for thunderstorms.)

-If possible, keep us company Nothing, not even a Kong treat filled with unlimited peanut butter, can substitute being together.
-Having a human with us during a fireworks show is a big comfort and could make all the difference for our emotional health (and for the cleanliness of your carpet.)
+Nothing, not even a Kong treat filled with unlimited peanut butter, can substitute being together.
+Having a human on hand during a fireworks show is a big comfort for pups and could make all the difference for your dog's emotional health (and for the cleanliness of your carpet.)

-One last thing: This is a good time to remind you that we should always have current tags and information on our collars.
-Fireworks can trigger an instinct to run, so be sure that we're easy to identify if we do.
-Happy Independence Day, humans!
+One last thing: This is a good time to remind you that your dog should always have current tags and information on his collar.
+Fireworks can trigger an instinct to run, so be sure that your pup will be easy to identify if he does.
+Happy Independence Day!

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.